jacrooty/jacrooty.github.io/index.md

 ## Building Products of the Future

-> The new model for product leadership and future enterprise is coordinating high performance, cross-functional teams working in around the globe and mastering the process of orchestrating people and processes though its flexible lifecycle to create high-value offerings.
-Special emphasis in the areas of:
+The new model for product leadership and future enterprise is coordinating high performance, cross-functional teams working in around the globe and mastering the process of orchestrating people and processes though its flexible lifecycle to create high-value offerings.

+Focus areas of:

 * Agile Hybrid Product Management
 * Technical Global Marketing
-* CX/UX Systems
+* Customer Experience / User Experience
 * SaaS & DaaS
-* Decision Systems
-* Data Analysis
-* Predictive Analysis
 * Data Visualization
+* Data & Predictive Analysis
-* Machine Learning
+* Machine Learning & Artificial Intelligence

 ## Portfolio